colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 Prior to the pandemic, I, like many of my peers, lived the Division 1 Student-Athlete lifestyle.

 Running was my identity.
-While I was both student and athlete, I was more focused on being an athlete, forgoing career opportunities in favor of prioritizing athletic success.
+While I was both student and athlete, I was more focused on being an athlete.
+I forwent career opportunities in favor of prioritizing athletic success.

-When the pandemic hit, I did a complete 180.
-I know I wasn't the only one to do so.
+When the pandemic hit, I took a 180-degree turn.
+Here I will note that I know I wasn't the only one to do so.

 For the first time in many of our lives, the so-called "music" had stopped.

-We were forced to look inwards and truly consider our life choices for the first time ever.
-Ferociously, I applied to internships.
+We were forced to look inwards and truly consider our life choices and their longterm impact on our future.

+Ferociously, I began to apply to every internship imaginable.

-A major part of my identity was now gone.
-It was time to officially start over.
+A major part of my identity was now gone; it was time to officially start over.

 Academically, my identity switched to full-time student.

+The change had officially begun.

-During the summer of 2020, I took the maximum course load, knocking out Econometrics and Microeconomics, two upper-division requirements for my major.
-In my free time, I learned to code using Python.
+During the summer of 2020, I took the maximum course load.

+I knocked out Econometrics and Microeconomics, two upper-division requirements for my major.
+In my free time, I learned to code in Python.
 I also made the decision to add Data Science as my minor; I was no longer afraid of quant-heavy courses.

 I might also mention here that I was still running 75 miles per week.
 The difference was, I was on my own now.

 During the Fall and Spring of 2020, I completed my entire Economics degree, save for one final course.
 At the same time, I worked on completing the prerequisite courses for the Data Science minor.

 In the Spring of 2020, I started to, once again, seek professional opportunities.
 I found luck in the OCFO, a Berkeley-affiliated club that I joined and used to hone some basic Microsoft Excel skills.

 Slowly, I began to add real experience to my resume.

 I completed three rounds of interviews during that semester and landed my first internship position.

 In the summer of 2020, I worked full-time at CoreVest Finance, a mortgage-lending firm.
-Applying my data science and statistics skills, I successfully built the company a machine learning algorithm to predict loan-closing status with 97.8% accuracy during my ten weeks with the firm.
+Applying my data science and statistics skills, I successfully built the company a machine learning algorithm to predict loan-closing status with 97.8% accuracy.

 On August 21, 2020, I returned to U.C.
 Berkeley for the first time in 538 days.
-If you do the math, that's almost 1.5 years.
-The best part?
-I returned in shape, ready to run, and complete my final year at the school.
+Almost 1.5 years later, I returned in shape, ready to run, and complete my final year at the school.

-I am approaching this final year with thanks.
+I approach this final year with thanks.

 From the bottom of my heart, I want to thank everyone that has helped me make it this far in life.

 My life is so easy and I’m so blessed.

 I would be nothing without all of you guys.

+Without a we, there is no me.

-Without we, I do not exist.
-I’m not looking back anymore, it’s all eyes forward from here.
+I’m not looking backwards anymore, my vision is forwards.

 ![png](/assets/images/Extra_Images/Screen Shot 2021-09-08 at 7.13.47 PM.png)